 Right to restrict processing

 In certain circumstances, you have the right to request that we restrict the further processing of your personal data.
-This right arises where, for example, you have queried the accuracy of the personal data we hold about you and we are verifying the information, you have objected to processing based on legitimate interests and we are considering whether there are any overriding legitimate interests, or the processing is unlawful and you elect that processing is restricted rather than deleted.
-Please contact us using the contact details provided below.
+This right arises where, for example, you have queried the accuracy of the personal data we hold about you and we are verifying the personal data, you have objected to processing based on legitimate interests and we are considering whether there are any overriding legitimate interests, or the processing is unlawful and you elect that processing is restricted rather than deleted.
+If you would like to make such request, please contact us using the contact details provided below.

 Right to data portability